mcjcloud/Show-And-Sell/README.md

 3. Open the project by double clicking on the file named "Show And Sell.xcworkspace" in the project directory
 4. Wait for Xcode to finish indexing (as can be seen at the top of the Xcode window).
 5. Click on root file in the Project Navigator (located on the left) named "Show And Sell" to open the project settings.
-6. Navigate to the "General" tab and change the Bundle identifier (currently "com.insertcoolnamehere.Show-And-Sell") to a new, unique identifier (i.e. "com.randomidentifier.fblaapp")
+6. Navigate to the "General" tab and change the Bundle identifier (currently "com.insertcoolnamehere.Show-And-Sell") to a new, unique identifier (i.e. "com.randomidentifier.Show-And-Sell")
-7. Once complete, run the app by clicking the play button located at the top left of the Xcode window.
+7. Once complete, select your device or emulator from the device dropdown in the top left of teh Xcode window and run the app by clicking the play button.
 8. If you're running on a real device, you must approve the developer profile before the app can run.
 Go to Settings > General > Device Management and verify the Provisioning Profile.

 Once installed, the app will run for three days before the codesigning expires, and the app must be installed again.